davidstrauss/desktop-configuration/gpg.md

-# Using a GPG Master Key with GPG Smart Cards
+# Using a GPG Certification Key with GPG Smart Cards

-## Create a Master Key to Certify Sub-Keys
+## Create a Certification Key to Certify Sub-Keys

 1. Start creating a new key: